tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-08-online-learning-consist-halving.md

 author: Lokesh Kumar
 date: '2020-06-08 13:00:00'
 category: 'Machine-Learning'
-summary: Given some number of experts who suggest you to take a binary decision, how will you take into account their advises and take an optimal decision?
+summary: Given some number of experts who suggest you take a binary decision, how will you take into account their advice and take an optimal decision?
 Seems like a life lesson!
-thumbnail: Introduction to Online Learning.png
+thumbnail: Consist and Halving.png
-commments: true
+comments: true
 ---
 ## Contents
 {: #contents}

 * <a href="#intro"><font size="5">Introduction to Online Decision Making</font></a>
-* CONSIST Algorithm
+* <a href="#CONSIST_Algorithm"><font size="5">CONSIST Algorithm</font></a>
-* Halving Algorithm
+* <a href="#Halving_Algorithm"><font size="5">Halving Algorithm</font></a>
-* Experimental Results
+* <a href="#Experimental_Results"><font size="5">Experimental Results</font></a>

 ## Introduction to Online Decision Making
 {: #intro}
 <a href="#contents"><button>Back to Contents</button></a>

 Assume that you are an investor in the stock market.
 You have $d$ expert friends who are experts in predicting whether investing on the stock market will be profitable or not for a particular day.
-We assume a stock market transaction to be complete in a single day (i.e) you listen to the advices of your $d$ experts and make a decision in the morning, execute the decision by afternoon, experience the results (profit/loss) by the end of the day.
-This repeats everyday, and your aim is to minimize the total number of days you suffered losses when you engaged in transaction.
+We assume a stock market transaction to be complete in a single day (i.e) you listen to the advice of your $d$ experts and make a decision in the morning, execute the decision by afternoon, experience the results (profit/loss) by the end of the day.
+This repeats every day, and you aim to minimize the total number of days you suffered losses when you engaged in a transaction.
 So pause a minute and think how will you approach such a problem?

 Lets mathematically formulate the problem.
 Each expert gives his binary advice = $$\{0,1\}$$ to you in the beginning of the day.
 Here $0$ means he advices you not to invest on that day, because he is expecting a loss, when $1$, he asks you to go ahead and invest as he is expecting profit.
 You accumulate $d$ such advices into a vector $$x_t \in \{0,1\}^d$$, and then make your decision $$p_t \in \{0,1\}$$.
 Depending on the environment state (out of your control) you accept a profit or loss (consequences of your action $p_t$).
 You are the agent in the game.
 This in psuedocode format can be represented as,